shokahuskies/26su-b-digicloset/README.md

-# Summer B 2026 CS 3200 Project Template

-This is a template repo for Dr. Fontenot's Summer B 2026 CS 3200 Course Project.
+# DigiCloset

+DigiCloset is a digital wardrobe app that helps users catalogue their clothing, build outfits from what they already own, and get recommendations on wearing existing pieces instead of buying new ones.
+The project also includes an admin view for managing user accounts and tracking/resolving reported issues, and a client-facing view for browsing and purchasing user data packs.

+**Team:** Amy Shok ([@shokahuskies](https://github.com/shokahuskies)) · Alan Chau ([@achau2511](https://github.com/achau2511)) · Grace Shang ([@gs-shang](https://github.com/gs-shang))

+**Demo video:** _link coming soon_

-It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
-Explore it fully and ask questions!
+This repo is built on top of the CS 3200 course project template, which provides the infrastructure setup (containers), and example UI pages.

 ## Prerequisites